humphs078/pands-project/README.md

 Boxplots were used to to identify the presence of outliers in the data set.
 Outliers are described as objects that deviate significantly from the rest for the objects.
 [Outliers](https://medium.com/analytics-vidhya/its-all-about-outliers-cbe172aa1309) can be caused by a number of things including measurement error, sampling problems and natural variation.
-The outliers are visisible on Plot 1 as diamonds.
+The outliers are visible on [Plot 1](images/plots/box_plots/box_plots.png) as diamonds.
 Plot 1 demonstrates that the number of outliers is minimal.

 **Plot 1 - Iris Data Set Boxplots**